Aleve Cold and Sinus

 Brand Name: Aleve Cold and Sinus, Aleve Sinus & Headache, Aleve-D Sinus & Cold, Sudafed PSE

-Naproxen and pseudoephedrine may also be used for purposes not listed in this medication guide.
+Aleve Cold and Sinus may also be used for purposes not listed in this medication guide.

-Naproxen can increase your risk of fatal heart attack or stroke, especially if you use it long term or take high doses, or if you have heart disease.
+Naproxen can increase your risk of fatal heart attack or stroke, even if you don't have any risk factors.
 Do not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).

 Naproxen may also cause stomach or intestinal bleeding, which can be fatal.
 These conditions can occur without warning while you are using naproxen, especially in older adults.

 Ask a doctor or pharmacist if this medicine is safe to use if you have:

 heart disease, high blood pressure, diabetes;